China Suspends Free Transit Policy With South Korea, Japan - UrduPoint

 China Suspends Free Transit Policy With South Korea, Japan

-ISTANBUL, (UrduPoint / Pakistan Point News - 11th Jan, 2023 ) :China on Wednesday suspended its free transit policy with South Korea and Japan, taking yet another strong stance in response to the two countries' restrictions on China travelers due to the COVID-19 issue.
+ANKARA, (UrduPoint / Pakistan Point News - 12th Jan, 2023 ) :China on Wednesday suspended its free transit policy with South Korea and Japan, taking yet another strong stance in response to the two countries' restrictions on China travelers due to the COVID-19 issue.

 "China has suspended the issuance of port visas and the 72/144-hour visa-free transit policy for South Korean and Japanese citizens," China's National Immigration Administration informed state broadcaster CGTN in a statement.